 Fly anglers are well aware of the G.Loomis Brand.
 They make high-quality rods with exceptional sensitivity.
 It’s hard to argue that there is a rod better than the G.Loomis Classic Trout.
 These rods are actually what helped build G. Loomis’ reputation.

-If you’re fishing still water or a larger river, then be sure you’re using a 7-foot rod.
+If you’re fishing on still water or a larger river, then be sure you’re using a 7-foot rod.
 It’s longer, and you can cover quite a bit of water.

-The biggest downside to this rod is that it will cost you a lot more than the other best picks on my list.
-However, your investment is absolutely worth it with this rod……..It’s a genuinely exceptional spinning rod for trout of all sizes!
+The biggest downside to this rod is that it will cost you a lot more than the other picks on my list.
+However, your investment is absolutely worth it with this rod.
+It’s a genuinely exceptional spinning rod for trout of all sizes!
 Make sure you pick the correct model, as there is a wide range of pricing depending on your chosen model!

 G.Loomis makes some of the best rods on the planet; check out my full review on the G.Loomis Asquith Fly Rod, which I consider the best fly rod ever made.

-Shakespeare Micro – Our Best Budget Option!
+Shakespeare Micro – My Best Budget Option!

 You have seven sizes of rods to choose from within the Shakespeare Micro model.
 If you have children, choose the 4’6” model!
 It’s much easier for them to use.
 The longest rod is a 7’, and that’s an ultralight model.
-If you’re one of those anglers that prides themselves in extremely accurate casts, the Shakespeare Micro spinning rod will help you accomplish this.
+If you’re one of those anglers who prides themselves in extremely accurate casts, the Shakespeare Micro spinning rod will help you accomplish this.

 The rod is a graphite composite with full cork handles and stainless steel guides!
 All excellent factors for a light setup.

 If you choose an ultralight model, understand that ultralight rods aren’t always easy to use.
-The first thing you’ll notice is that the tip is beyond sensitive.
+The first thing you’ll notice is that the tip is super sensitive.
 Any slight bounce of your bait along the bottom or touch from a fish will send the rod tip into a frenzy.

 These are fast-action rods, so keep that in mind.
 You aren’t able to muscle the fish to you with this rod.
 If possible, you must take your time and tire the fish out.
 The 6’6” light model is a great all-around option for various situations.
 It can hold anywhere between a 4 and 10-pound test.

 The 6’ or 6’6” rods are medium-action and a perfect length for some of the smaller rivers.
 If you’re fishing more extensive water, choose the 7’ rod!

 The UglyStik Elite is made of graphite and fiberglass.
 This is a beautiful combination of sensitivity and power.
-The guides are made of stainless steel and there’s no worry about the line getting caught.
+The guides are made of stainless steel, and there’s no worry about the line getting caught.
 Plus, you’re easily able to see whenever the rod tip bends.

 Many trout anglers appreciate that the Elite has a cork-style grip, so you don’t have to worry about your hand slipping during a cast or when playing a larger trout.